 A brief history of lunar exploration and the road ahead

-For centuries, telescopes were the most cutting-edge means to study the Moon, starting with Galileo’s observations of lunar craters, mountains and valleys.
-The advent of the Space Age in 1957 meant we could now send orbiters around the Moon to image and map those features at high resolution, and have landers & rovers take an even closer look from the surface.
+For centuries, telescopes were the most cutting-edge means to study the Moon, starting with Galileo’s observations of its craters, mountains and valleys.
+The advent of the Space Age in 1957 meant we could send orbiters around the Moon to image and map those features at high resolution, and have robotic landers and rovers take an even closer look from the surface.
 In the 1960s, NASA sent the Ranger series of spacecraft to intentionally smash into the Moon.
 They sent back more than 15,000 photographs during their fall which taught us that the Moon is cratered all the way down.
 This allowed NASA to select safe landing spots for Apollo astronauts.

-From 1969 to 1972, 12 astronauts walked on the Moon as part of NASA’s Apollo program.
-Apollo science experiments provided insights on how the Moon formed, whether it had a magnetic field, the nature of its volcanism, and more.
+Between 1969 to 1972, 12 astronauts walked on the Moon as part of NASA’s Apollo program.
+Apollo science experiments provided revolutionary insights on how the Moon formed, if it once had a global magnetic field, the nature of its volcanism, and more.
 Humans have not been back since, and the Moon remains the only world besides Earth we’ve ever visited ourselves.

 Chinese lunar program

 China has successfully landed three spacecraft on the Moon: Chang’e 3 in 2013, Chang’e 4 in 2019, and the Chang’e 5 sample return mission in 2020.
-Chang’e 4 is the world’s first mission to land on the Moon’s farside, where there is a lot of potential for radio astronomy because of lack of interference from Earth.
+Chang’e 4 is the world’s first mission to land on the Moon’s farside, where there is potential for transformative radio astronomy because of lack of interference from Earth.

 Water on the Moon

 Data from ISRO’s Chandrayaan 1 orbiter has shown that the water ice on the Moon’s poles is inside frigid, permanently dark craters.
-Based on remote observations by radars onboard Chandrayaan 1 and LRO, scientists estimate the Moon’s poles to host more than 600 billion kg of water ice, enough to fill at least 240,000 Olympic-sized swimming pools.
+Based on remote observations by radars onboard Chandrayaan 1 and LRO, scientists estimate the Moon’s poles to host at least 600 billion kilograms of water ice, enough to fill at least 240,000 Olympic-sized swimming pools.

 The Moon’s origin